UniversalAlgebra/ALH-2018/assets/abstracts/Lampe.md

 We will present their constructions in a slightly new way which makes many of the details easier and makes many of them disappear.
 Although we will present the construction in a slightly new way, the algebras at the end of either way are isomorphic.

 We will also discuss some previously unnoticed features of their construction.

-My hope in giving this talk is that you will actually read the paper that Ross, Keith, and I are writing, and that this talk will make it easier for you to do so.